aleshaleksey/fansys23/base-rules.md

 It is possible to play this kind of game without ever rolling dice (using average values), however this is generally considered boring, which is why we use dice.

 #### Rounding up and down
-Whenever a roll is divided (eg half damage, jump distances, bonuses, etc) and the result is not a whole number, the principle of "round up, except for damage" is applied.
+Whenever a roll (or other number) is divided (eg half damage, jump distances, bonuses, etc) and the result is not a whole number, the principle of "round up, except for damage" is applied.

 #### Core Rolls
 There are three (and a half) types of base roll.